-To be effective, however, job cost information must be timely, accurate and understood by all employees in a position to influence those costs.
+To be effective, job cost information must be timely, accurate and understood by all employees in a position to influence those costs.

+During a time of supply chain chaos, having accurate insight and data regarding job costs is absolutely critical.
 Successful contractors employ robust job costing processes in order to focus their efforts and direct strategic initiatives.

-As margins decrease, ensure you are seeking the right projects for your construction business.
+Ensure you are seeking the right projects for your construction business.
 Razor thin margins leave little room for errors or inefficiencies.
 Assuming appropriate job costing processes have been applied to current and previous contracts, the resulting data can be analyzed to determine profitability trends.

 The answers to these questions should drive bidding efforts; however, without appropriate job costing data, errant conclusions can occur, leading you down an undesirable path.

-Once focused on the projects most likely to be profitable, adequate job cost information can aid in the development of bids.
+Once you’ve focused on the projects most likely to be profitable, adequate job cost information can aid in the development of bids.
 While market factors must also be considered, the availability of accurate and timely job cost information will result in your ability to hedge against unfavorable surprises when it comes time to perform on the contract.